matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 `systemctl restart docker`

-## (3a.ii) Which bridge is assigned to the subnet you have chosen?CDN providerrk, docker 0.
+## (3a.ii) Which bridge is assigned to the subnet you have chosen?
+The chosen subnet 2001:638:408:200:FF6D::/80 is assigned to the default docker bridge network, docker 0.

 ## (3b.i) Which IPv6 address is displayed when you call up miniwhoami_20411 in the browser?
 Which interface has this IPv6 address.
 How is this address formed?